-Communication Range
+OCC Communication Range

-The standard should support communication range of

-0.1 meters to 10 meters for application A1

-0.5 meters to 100 meters for application A2

-1 kilo meter to 2 kilo meters for application A8

-Communication range depends on the size and the brightness of a transmitter with some protocols, therefore communication range is measured in the condition of the size of 1 meter and the brightness of 300 Cd/m2 for performance comparison.
+Communication range depends on the size and the brightness of a transmitter in conjunction with some protocols.
+The range performance criteria will be determined by the committee at the time the need arises.

 Power Consumption Control

 The standard should support power consumption control for application A6.